pivotal/docs-tas-adapter/reference-architecture.md

 ## <a id="app-reqs"></a>Application workload requirements

-Since `cf push`ed applications are run as deployments on the same cluster as the Application Service Adapter itself, you should plan the capacity of your cluster to accomodate those applications.
+Since `cf push`ed applications are run as Pods on the same cluster as the Application Service Adapter itself, you should plan the capacity of your cluster to accomodate those applications.